gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 There—two dots, approaching fast.
 She sprinted for the nearest clump of weeds and threw herself into it.

-The drones that had dropped dizzysmoke canisters on the village arrived moments later.
+The drones that had dropped dizzysmoke canisters arrived moments later.
 They slowed,
 pivoted,
 and descended through the opening in the ground.